 Facebook-based bot of Whole Foods searches for nearby stores, pulls locations, and suggests the products to buy.
 Moreover, it advises recipes and product sets depending on the user’s preferences.
 For instance, the user may ask for seafood or vegetarian dishes.
 The bot will give ready recipes with step-by-step guidance, pics, and nutritional information.
 Besides, it will tell you the nearest stores where you can find necessary products.
 You may ask the bot to choose dishes for a specific diet.
 Also, it can send recipes based on emojis.

-Chatbot development for e-commerce is a smart investment that pays off soon.
+Chatbot development for retail is a smart investment that pays off soon.
 There are two ways to make a bot:

 - use bot-building platforms